nirvik/iWant/README.md

 iwanto search "silicon valey"
 ```

+## __Download files__
-__Download files__: To download the file , just enter the hash of the file you get after searching.
+To download the file , just enter the hash of the file you get after searching.
 ```sh
 iwanto download <hash_of_the_file>
 ```